 The teams prepare written submissions for the complainant and respondent of a fictitious case written by a WTO professional.

-Are composed of 6 elimination rounds.
-They are taking place all over the world: an All-American Round, two Asia-Pacific Rounds, two European Rounds and an African Round.
+Regional Rounds are usually composed of 5 elimination rounds.
+They are taking place all over the world: an All-American Round, an Asia-Pacific Rounds, two European Rounds and an African Round.

 FINAL ORAL ROUND

 Participants have the opportunity to make contacts with people from all around the world.
-The Competition is global.
-Our participants are usually coming from more than 35 different countries.
+The Competition is global and the participants usually come from more than 35 different countries.

 The competition provides you with a unique chance to meet face to face top trade law experts and WTO professionals.

-Participating in the competition will provide you with a professional experience already during your studies.
-This is of extreme importance upon entering the professional life.
-The participants have a much higher chance to become leading trade lawyers.
+Participating in the competition will provide you with professional experience already during your studies.
+This is of extreme importance upon entering professional life.
+Participants have a higher chance to become leading trade lawyers than their peers.

 This competition opens doors to a future career in trade law.
-Our sponsors are some of the world’s top law firms.
+Our sponsors are among the top law firms in the world.

 WORLD TRADE ORGANIZATION